jtomasevic/gonerix/README.md

 ```

 ### AddOrReplace
-This operation applies only to first element found under certain condition
+This operation applies only to first element found under certain condition.
 - Try to find element that satisfied condition in isEqual function (second parameter)
 - If found replace with new provided element (first parameter).
-- If not found add it to list.
+- If not found, add it to list.
 ```
 // Create some structs to be part of List type CupSize string